Rockstar (Lisa song): Plagiarism allegation

 On July 4, Gabriel Moses, the director of American rapper Travis Scott's music video for "Fein" (2024), shared a screenshot of an anonymous tip via e-mail on his Instagram story accusing Lisa of imitating a scene from "Fein" in her video for "Rockstar".
 Moses commented "I got love for all my snitches man" and "Giving niggas till end of the month," while also posting the disputed clip.
 In the scene, the camera swiftly pans over people wearing white hoodies, similar to a scene in "Fein" where the camera quickly pans over children dressed in white.
 He further elaborated on Twitter on July 6 and claimed that "They [Lisa's team] reached out to my editor to work on this by the way & 'Fein' was the reference.
 He said no & they did it anyway.
 Enjoy the rest of your day."

 Live performances

-On September 11, Lisa made her debut live performance of "Rockstar" at the 2024 MTV Video Music Awards held at the UBS Arena in Elmont, New York, where she was awarded Best K-Pop for the song.
-She performed the song as a headliner for the Global Citizen Festival, which took place on September 28 at Central Park, New York City.
-She also performed it as the opener for the Victoria's Secret Fashion Show 2024 on October 15 at the Brooklyn Navy Yard in New York City.
-On New Year's Eve 2024, Lisa performed "Rockstar" as a headliner for the Amazing Thailand Countdown 2025 event at Iconsiam in Bangkok.
+On September 11, Lisa made her debut live performance of "Rockstar" at the 2024 MTV Video Music Awards, where she was awarded Best K-Pop for the song.
+She performed the song as a headliner for the Global Citizen Festival, which took place on September 28.
+She also performed it as the opener for the Victoria's Secret Fashion Show 2024 on October 15.
+On New Year's Eve 2024, Lisa performed "Rockstar" as a headliner for the Amazing Thailand Countdown 2025 event.
 She also performed the song at the Coachella Valley Music and Arts Festival on April 11 and 18, 2025.
 "Rockstar" was later included in Blackpink's Deadline World Tour setlist as a part of Lisa's solo set.